geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Round which a thousand vassal sovereigns wait, 60 V

-And thus he opens the august debate : )
+And thus he opens the august debate: )

 " Ye chiefs, that o'er this nether realm preside,
 " Its powers direct, its various changes guide,